AI Search Optimization 2026: A Technical AI SEO Blueprint for Agencies

 In 2026, technical SEO = retrieval reliability.

-Here’s the GEO checklist agencies must operationalize, not audit and forget.
+Here’s the GEO checklist agencies need to operationalize, not audit and forget.

 1. Index Parity and AI Retrieval Risk